centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 - Events can be sorted by state, duration or hostname.
 - You can display and/or filter acknowledged hosts or hosts in downtime.
 - Only confirmed events (hard state) are taken in account.
-- A report can have less than four parts by specifying the value -1 in its title.
+- A report can have fewer than four parts by specifying the value -1 in its title.

 ![image](../assets/reporting/guide/available-reports/Hostgroups-Host-Current-Events.png)